instruqt/tutorials/instruqt-tracks/instruqt-cli-getting-started/07-instruqt-track-validate/assignment.md

 ---
 slug: instruqt-track-validate
-id: 7ypp0gnww8we
 type: challenge
 title: ☑️ Instruqt Track Validate
 teaser: Use the `instruqt track validate` command to verify your track code.
 notes:
   - type: text
-  contents: The validate command can be used in CI/CD pipelines to fail fast when
-    invalid configurations are detected.
+    contents: The validate command can be used in CI/CD pipelines to fail fast when invalid configurations are detected.
 tabs:
   - title: Workstation
     type: terminal
     hostname: workstation
   - title: Editor
     type: code
     hostname: workstation
     path: /root
 difficulty: basic
 timelimit: 300
 ---